Raymond Eugene Brown: Arrest

-After issuing an arrest warrant, police determined that prior to the discovery of the bodies, Brown had been involved in a traffic accident in Wallsboro, Elmore County.
+After issuing an arrest warrant, police determined that prior to their discovery of the bodies, Brown had been involved in a traffic accident in Wallsboro, Elmore County.
 When traffic police arrived at the scene, he gave them his driver's license and described what had happened, declining medical attention.
 He then retrieved a bag of groceries and a fishing rod from the trunk of the car and proceeded to the nearby lake, after which his car was towed to the parking lot.

-On August 12, the Montgomery County Sheriff's Department, in conjunction with several other law enforcement agencies, began a massive search operation to capture Brown.
-During the search, police focused their search in a sparsely populated, heavily wooded area on the east side of Jordan Lake, about 25 kilometers north of Montgomery, from where about 140 vacationers were evacuated.
-Brown was arrested that same afternoon, after he walked out of the woods to a service station where he bought cigarettes and a soft drink.
-The clerk serving him and the gas station employees paid attention to his unkempt appearance, at which point they contacted police.
-He did not resist his arrest, and after examining his clothing and the interior of his car, authorities found drops of blood.
-A forensic examination later determined that the blood type of the stains matched that of LeMonte.
+On August 12, the Montgomery County Sheriff's Department, in conjunction with several other law enforcement agencies, began a massive search for Brown.
+They focused their efforts in a sparsely populated, heavily wooded area on the east side of Jordan Lake, about 15 miles north of Montgomery, from where about 140 vacationers were evacuated.
+Brown was arrested that same afternoon after he walked out of the woods to a gas station where he bought cigarettes and a soft drink.
+Station employees noticed his unkempt appearance and contacted police.
+He did not resist arrest, and after examining his clothing and the interior of his car, authorities found drops of blood.
+A forensic examination later determined that the blood type matched LeMonte's.

 Trial

-At his trial, Brown pleaded not guilty to the murders, claiming that he had amnesia and could not remember what had happened on the night of August 9.
-In order to determine if he was being truthful, he was ordered to undergo a psychiatric evaluation, which determined that he had an "organic personality disorder", but was otherwise sane.
-On the basis of this and the evidence incriminating him in the murders, Brown was found guilty on all counts and sentenced to death on May 13, 1988.
+Brown pleaded not guilty to the murders, claiming that he had amnesia and could not remember what had happened on the night of August 9.
+He was ordered to undergo a psychiatric evaluation, which determined that he had an "organic personality disorder", but was otherwise sane.
+He was found guilty on all counts and sentenced to death on May 13, 1988.
 After his conviction, he was transferred to the Holman Correctional Facility's death row to await execution.